liliakai/admin-guide/README.md

 If you are not familiar at all with PhishDetect and its purpose, you should first refer to our [design document]() before proceeding any further with this guide.
 If you are looking for instructions on how to use PhishDetect (as a user, rather than as an administrator) please refer to the official [Help](https://phishdetect.io/help/) page instead.

-A PhishDetect Node serves two main purposes.
+A PhishDetect Node serves three main purposes.

 - **Collection of known malicious indicators**